-COVID-19 update: Positive handling (Team Teach) in line with the Restraint Policy, is not able to be put into practice during this time, due to social distancing measures and mimimising any risk of spreading Covid-19.
-It will only be put in place in extreme circumstances, for example, there is an immediate risk to the safety of a child/staff member.
-Parents/Carers will be contacted immediately.
+COVID-19 update: Positive handling (Team Teach) in line with the Restraint Policy, is only to be used in extreme circumstances, for example, there is an immediate risk to the safety of a child/staff member.

 Bullying:

 The academy defines bullying as organised and/or persistently making a pupil or pupils intentionally unhappy (see Anti-Bullying Policy).
 This can be through name calling, intimidation and threatening behaviour or physical assault.
 Pupils will be taught strategies to discourage and counteract bullying.
 This will be done specifically through SMSC learning or during anti-bullying modules.
 Staff at the academy regularly remind pupils that they must tell someone if they are being bullied.
 This can be another child who will help them tell an adult, their parent or a member of staff.
 The bully needs to understand about the unacceptable nature of their behaviour and the impact that it had on their victim.
 The victim needs to know that this has been clearly spelt out to the bully as have the consequences if they persist in their unacceptable behaviour.
 If children persist in bullying, then it is vital that parents are kept informed about the situation.
 They need to work with the academy to help their child stop.
 If bullying persists, then it will be treated as any other unacceptable behaviour and may, result in the full range of sanctions used by the school including internal isolation, removal of lunchtime breaks and in extreme cases fixed or permanent exclusion.